 How do we keep track?
 Eventually, you begin to better understand your dog and what s/he needs.
 Or you can track your dog's diet with Raw Feeding Meal Tracking Journal.

 This whole thing can be crazy making and whenever I'm overwhelmed with raw feeding, I go back to the basics: 80/10/5/5.
 In the beginning, we're taught that our dogs should get everything they need through their diet.
 If a dog eats a whole duck, then that is a balanced raw meal.
 I have better access to cuts of meat, instead of whole animals, so it's important to understand the bone percentage in what I'm feeding to my dogs:

 When I feed my dogs duck frames (75% bone), I offset that high bone amount with more muscle and organ meat and over time, the bone content reduces to 10% of their diet.
 And if I miss a co-op order or forget to thaw duck, then I have ground eggshells to tied me over.

-I think eggshells are a great substitute for bone; but not something I'd want to permanently add in place of bone.
+I think eggshells are a great substitute for bone (feed 3/4 tsp of ground eggshells per 1 cup of raw dog food); but not something I'd want to permanently add in place of bone.

 Learn More About Raw Feeding

 - CLICK HERE to order your copy of A Novice's Guide to Raw Feeding for Dogs